-- 110 degree of confidence (of the participants of information interaction in each other and in the - 111 ICT services processing electronic interaction between them) - 112 a societal function of an established or felt degree of confidence of the participants of - information interaction in each other and in the ICT services processing electronic - interaction between them.
+- infrastructure ensuring the legal significance of transboundary electronic interaction.
+CTI provides a set of trust services harmonized on the legal, organizational and technical / technological levels to its users. - degree of confidence (of the participants of information interaction in each other and in the ICT services processing electronic interaction between them) - 111 a societal function of an established or felt degree of confidence of the participants of 112 information interaction in each other and in the ICT services processing electronic 113 interaction between them.

-115 electronic interaction
+114 electronic interaction

-- 116 a way of information interaction based on use of information and communication - technologies (ICT).
-ICT refers to technologies that provide information processing - (creation, access, transformation, transmission, destruction, etc.) in the telecommunication - 119 context2.
-Any electronic interaction deals with ICT services (internet provider, email - provider, message exchange services of any kind, cloud storages etc.).
+115 - a way of information interaction based on use of information and communication 116 technologies (ICT).
+ICT refers to technologies that provide information processing 117 (creation, storage, access, transformation, transmission, destruction, etc.) in the 118 telecommunication context.
+Any electronic interaction deals with ICT services (internet 119 provider, email provider, message exchange services of any kind, cloud storages etc.).

-121 legal significance (of an action)
+120 legal significance (of an action)

-- 122 a property of an action (of a process) to originate (to result in) documents (data unit) - possessing legal validity.
+121 - a property of an action (of a process) to originate (to result in) documents (data unit) possessing legal validity.

-124 legal validity (of a document, or, generally, of data)
+123 legal validity (of a document, or, generally, of data)

-- 125 a property of a document (data unit) to be applicable for judicature, i.e. be deemed to have - satisfied the requirements of applicable law.
-The legal validity is conferred to a document - by the legislation in force, by the authority of its issuer and by the established order of its - issuing (e.g. it shall be usable for a subsequent reference).
+124 - a property of a document (data unit) to be applicable for judicature, i.e. be deemed to have 125 satisfied the requirements of applicable law.
+The legal validity is conferred to a document 126 by the legislation in force, by the authority of its issuer and by the established order of its 127 issuing (e.g. it shall be usable for a subsequent reference).

-129 level of qualification (of a service)
+128 level of qualification (of a service)

-- 130 a property of a service to evidently fulfill a pre-defined set of requirements on it. - 131 levels of trust (between the trust domains) - 132 a societal function determining the degree of trust between the trust domain.
-Depending - on an established level of trust, trust domains are prepared to share a certain amount of - resources and to jointly use certain infrastructures, i.e. trust domains are prepared to - delegate part of their inherent powers, functions and resources to a common trust - infrastructure (CTI), in which they jointly trust.
-The higher is the level of trust in this CTI - the more inherent powers trust domains are prepared to delegate to the CTI.
+129 - a property of a service to evidently fulfill a pre-defined set of requirements on it.

+130 levels of trust (between the trust domains)

+- a societal function determining the degree of trust between the trust domain.
+Depending on an established level of trust, trust domains are prepared to share a certain amount of resources and to jointly use certain infrastructures, i.e. trust domains are prepared to delegate part of their inherent powers, functions and resources to a common trust infrastructure (CTI), in which they jointly trust.
+The higher is the level of trust in this CTI the more inherent powers trust domains are prepared to delegate to the CTI.